ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/qlik sense server settings/_index.md

 Butler-SOS:
   ...
   ...
-  # Qlik Sense logging db config parameters
-  logdb:
-    enable: true
-    # Items below are mandatory if logdb.enable=true
-    pollingInterval: 60000            # How often (milliseconds) should Postgres log db be queried for warnings and errors?
-    queryPeriod: 5 minutes            # How far back should Butler SOS query for log entries?
-Default is 5 min
-    host: <IP or FQDN of Qlik Sense logging db>
-    port: 4432
-    qlogsReaderUser: qlogs_reader
-    qlogsReaderPwd: <pwd>
-    extractErrors: true               # Should error level entries be extracted from log db into Influxdb?
-    extractWarnings: true             # Should warn level entries be extracted from log db into Influxdb?
-    extractInfo: false                 # Should info level entries be extracted from log db into Influxdb?
-                                      # Warning!
-Seting this to true will result in LOTS of log messages
-                                      # being retrrieved by Butler SOS!

   # Certificates to use when connecting to Sense.
 Get these from the Certificate Export in QMC.
   cert:
-    rejectUnauthorized: false           # Set to false to ignore warnings/errors caused by Qlik Sense's self-signed certificates.
-                                        # Set to true if the Qlik Sense root CA is available on the computer where Butler SOS is running.
     clientCert: <path/to/cert/client.pem>
     clientCertKey: <path/to/cert/client_key.pem>
     clientCertCA: <path/to/cert/root.pem>